UnosquareCOE/coeInterviewChallenge/README.md

 ##### Steps

 1. Download the repository by either:
-      1. Installing Git and forking the repository
+      1. Installing Git and using `git clone `
       2. Download as a zip file
 2. Install Java 11+
 3. Install Gradle (https://gradle.org/install/)